Gutelvam/Write-A-Data-Science-Blog-Post/README.md

 ***For this project, was need to pick a dataset.
 Inspired on first module cases or a similar dataset to what was used in the lessons, in this case i picked up: [Data Scientist Jobs](https://www.kaggle.com/andrewmvd/data-scientist-jobs) from Kaggle.***

-Using This dataset, was need to choose 3 questions to answer from the data, and in this case i choose to answer 4 questions.
+Using This dataset, was need to choose 3 questions to answer from the data, and in this case i choose to answer 4 questions as ffollowing.

     > What’s the company with the highest number of data science jobs?
 What's it's Size?
     > What’s the best city to find a data science job?